Summary

 Logistic regression

-calenviroscreen <-
+er_temps <-

 Logistic regression

-Let’s explore how PovertyPctl_level might predict DieselPM_level.
+Let’s explore how highest_temp, year, and age might predict high_rate.

 # General format